 Waterloo, Ontario, Canada

-Note: For Business Administration (MBA, pre-MBA), Finance (MFin) and Management Analytics (MMA) students only.
+Note: For Business Administration (MBA, pre-MBA), Finance (MFin), Master of Music Therapy, and Management Analytics (MMA) students only.

 Your tuition deposit is due within two weeks of accepting your offer of admission.
 Please note the following deposit requirements, all deposits are non-refundable.